User Guide

 -

-refers to the index of the internship in the company’s list of internships.
+INDEXrefers to the index of the company in the company list, andi/INDEXrefers to the index of the internship in the company’s list of internships.

 Example: